-Our management's discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements included in this Annual Report on Form 10-K, which have been prepared by us in accordance with United States ("U.S.") generally accepted accounting principles ("GAAP"), and with Regulation S-X promulgated under the Securities Exchange Act of 1934, as amended.
+Our management's discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements included in this Annual Report on Form 10-K, which have been prepared by us in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and with Regulation S-X, promulgated under the Securities Exchange Act of 1934, as amended.
 This discussion and analysis should be read in conjunction with these consolidated financial statements and the notes thereto included elsewhere in this Annual Report on Form 10-K. Some of the information contained in this discussion and analysis or set forth elsewhere in this Annual Report on Form 10-K, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in Part I, Item 1A.
+As a result of many factors, including those statements contained in the Part I, Item 1A.
 Risk Factors of this Annual Report on Form 10-K, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.

-Information pertaining to fiscal year 2017 was included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 on pages 91 through 104 under Part II, Item 7, "Management's Discussion and Analysis of Financial Position and Results of Operations," which was filed with the Securities and Exchange Commission (the "SEC") on February 27, 2019.
+Information pertaining to fiscal year 2018 was included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 on pages 97 through 111 under Part II, Item 7, "Management's Discussion and Analysis of Financial Position and Results of Operations," which was filed with the Securities and Exchange Commission (the "SEC") on February 27, 2020.